There are a number of things that you can do to make your tram journey safer and more comfortable.

 - Never use your body, arms or hands to obstruct the tram doors while they are closing.
 If you miss your stop please inform the driver to ensure they allow the necessary time for you to disembark at the next stop.
-Reopening doors is at the drivers discretion.

 - Never walk out behind a tram to cross tram tracks as you may not see trams coming in the opposite direction.

-Tram safety initiatives>
+Tram safety initiatives

 A number of safety initiatives are being undertaken to ensure your journey on Melbourne's trams is as safe as possible:

-- Closed-circuit television cameras on new trams.
+- Closed-circuit television cameras on selected trams.